 Take A 98-Mile Drive On The North Carolina Waterfall Scenic Byway And Pass Scores Of Waterfalls

 If you consider yourself a true waterfall fan, you’ve likely researched “waterfalls near me” in North Carolina a time or two.
 There are countless scenic highways in North Carolina, including a 98-mile stretch of roadway that is surrounded by 200 waterfalls in the western part of the state.
 Aptly named the Waterfall Scenic Byway, this is one segment of road sure to wow your sense of adventure.
 Buckle up and let’s get started, shall we?
-The highlights of this scenic byway road trip are below…
+The highlights of this waterfall highway in North Carolina are below…

 The byway begins in Transylvania County, where you’ll embark on this 98-mile journey which begins at the intersection of US 64 and NC 215 in Rosman.
 Go west on 64 and cross the French Broad River.